kammitama5/kammitama5.github.io/_posts/2018-6-7-Thursday-June-7th.md

 ## In the afternoon
 - A little birdie (with big puffy hair) sent me this photo.
 It really made me smile!
  <img src="/images/lconf18_/image1_sm.png" width="300">
+- Oh, and she calls herself "Lambda Turner" now! :D See what one conference has done! :D
+- I could definitely have been there (nor could she) without Scholarships this year.
+I hope that one day I can return the favour, because this conf is my favourite and has meant so much to me, attending for my second year.

+## Anyways
+- I should take a nap and get up to do some work a bit later! :D
+- I can't believe it's the end of the week already.
+It's been a *great* week!